ch-stark/pull-model-blog/pull-model-blog.md

 ## Setting up the solution using Open Cluster Management (OCM)

 The Open Cluster Management (OCM) multi-cluster environment needs to be setup.
-Note: Currently OCM as the upstream version of RHACM does not have a UI.
+**NOTE**: Currently OCM as the upstream version of RHACM does not have a UI.

 See the [OCM website](https://open-cluster-management.io/getting-started/quick-start/#setup-hub-and-managed-cluster) on how to set up a quick demo environment based on kind.